digitalfreedom/data-vendors/README.md

-# data-suppliers
+# Surveillance vendors

-A data package of suppliers of surveillance tech
+A data package of surveillance vendors.